Here we'll examine the

 ＜repo location＞ and applies the template from

-<template directory> to the newly created local branch.
-A thorough refrence on Git templates can be found on our
+＜template directory＞ to the newly created local branch.
+A thorough reference on Git templates can be found on our git init page.

 Git has its own URL syntax which is used to pass remote repository locations to Git commands.
 Because